 Artist Sunhee Kim Jung is a Korean-born American Artist.
 Sunhee Kim Jung is known as a painter of lush landscapes that express provocative ideas, beliefs, and feelings about life and death, loss and rebirth.
 Jung has been selected by the US Department of State's Art in Embassy Program for the third time.
-Four of her paintings will be shown at the American Embassy in Rangoon, Burma in 2016-2018.
+Four of her paintings have shown at the American Embassy in Rangoon, Burma in 2016-2019.
 She had taken part in a four person exhibition at Artbox Gallery in Zurich, Switzerland in October 2018.

 Jung also organized the Korean International Exchange Art Show at the Anne Arundel Community College and was recognized as a Best Contributor and International Contributor from Korea Art International Exchange Association for bringing 20 Anne Arundel Community College's Faculty's work to the Korea Art International Exhibition in Seoul, Korea.

 Jung earned BFA in painting from Corcoran College of Art & Design and her MFA in painting from American University.
 She is the Vice President of the "US-Korea Arts Foundation" in Washington D.C. which is the one of the greatest organization to introduce Korean culture and arts to America by working with the community, government, museums and international organizations.
 Jung was the President of the Korean American Artists Association – Washington Metropolitan Region from 2004 to 2006.
 Jung was teaching Art courses at the Anne Arundel Community College in Arnold, MD from 2007 to 2018.
 Currently Jung is a directory member on the Han Mee Artists Association in Greater Washington area.
 Jung joined the Board of directors at the Anne Arundel County Arts Council in 4th years.